abdullaheldamanhoury/Data_Pipeline/README.md

 ### Project Overview

-- This project will introduce concepts of Apache Airflow.
+- This project introduces concepts of Apache Airflow.
 I create my own custom operators to perform tasks such as staging the data, filling the data warehouse, and running checks on the data as the final step.

 ### Datasets